cython/cython/docs/src/userguide/language_basics.rst

 Types
 -----

-Cython language uses the normal C syntax for C types, including pointers.
-It provides all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``long long`` as well as their ``unsigned`` versions, e.g. ``unsigned int`` in Cython laguage and ``uint`` in Pure Python.
+The Cython language uses the normal C syntax for C types, including pointers.
+It provides all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``long long`` as well as their ``unsigned`` versions, e.g. ``unsigned int`` (``cython.uint`` in Python code).
 The special ``bint`` type is used for C boolean values (``int`` with 0/non-0 values for False/True) and ``Py_ssize_t`` for (signed) sizes of Python containers.

-Pointer types are constructed as in C in Cython language, by appending a ``*`` to the base type they point to, e.g. ``int**`` for a pointer to a pointer to a C int.
-In Pure python mode, pointer types are constructed by needed number of "p" s and then "_", e.g. ``pp_int`` for a pointer to a pointer to a C int.
-Further pointer types can be constructed with ``pointer()`` function.
+Pointer types are constructed as in C when using Cython syntax, by appending a ``*`` to the base type they point to, e.g. ``int**`` for a pointer to a pointer to a C int.
+In Pure python mode, pointer types use a naming scheme with "p"s instead, separated from the type name with an underscore, e.g. ``cython.pp_int`` for a pointer to a pointer to a C int.
+Further pointer types can be constructed with the ``cython.pointer()`` function.

 Arrays use the normal C array syntax, e.g. ``int[10]``, and the size must be known